ContractingWorks/ClientAPI/Doc/ClientApi.md

 ## Bulk handling

-The API will automatically use bulk upserts when there are more than a threshold level of items in a list.
-Note that bulk operations may be used when processing a single aggregate root, as the aggregate may contain lists of items.
+The API will automatically use bulk upserts, when there are more than a threshold level of items in a list.
+Note, that bulk operations may be used, when processing a single aggregate root, as the aggregate may contain lists of items.
 For example, a customer with a number of (minimal) addresses:

 ```javascript